MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/master-planning-setup.md

 ms.dyn365.ops.version: AX 10.0.0

-# Master planning setup
+# Set up master planning

-This article presents different key strategies and parameters in Master planning setup.
+This article presents different key strategies and parameters for setting up master planning.
 It includes an overview of the types of plans used by Master Planning , the plan strategy to use depending on the business needs and main parameters affecting the plan and how these will influence the suggested planned orders.

 ## Master plan types